chandron/ration_v2/README.md

 	2. best_dsRNA_start: the starting position of the suggested dsRNA (500-nt in this example).
 	3. best_dsRNA_stop: the stopping position of the dsRNA.
 	4. Transcript_length: the total length of the transcript so that one can tell if the dsRNA falls towards the 5' or 3' of the transcript.
-	5. Count_of good_siRNAs: siRNAs that have passedall tests.
+	5. Count_of good_siRNAs: Number of siRNAs that have passed all tests.
 	6. dsRNA_sequence: the sequence of the dsRNA.
 If the transcript length is smaller than the one specified on the command line  then no dsRNA will be suggested.

 - In addition to the three tables above, a multi-fasta file containing all generated siRNAs and a subset of `siRNAs.all.tsv` containing only the siRNAs that have passed all tests (`siRNAs.good.tsv`), are also provided for convenience.